rishabh-bector/wgsl-rs/README.md

 }
 ```

-Then, you "define" the vertex attribute structs a third time, to use in your render pipeline:
+Uniform structs derive from `bytemuck` so that we can write them to a byte buffer each frame.
+Vertex data is only buffered on start.
+You then have to describe the vertex attribute structure a _third_ time, to use in your render pipeline:

 ```rust